AdobeDocs/campaign-standard.en/help/channels/using/about-transactional-messaging.md

 Transactional messaging is also available from the Adobe Campaign Standard API.
 For more on this, refer to the [dedicated documentation](../../api/using/managing-transactional-messages.md).

+If you have upgraded to the [Enhanced MTA](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html), all transactional messages may also be sent with the Adobe Campaign Enhanced MTA for improved deliverability, throughput, and bounce handling.
+All impacts are the same as for standard marketing messages and they are detailed in the [Adobe Campaign Enhanced MTA](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html) document.

 ## Transactional messaging operating principle {#transactional-messaging-operating-principle}

 Let's take the example of a company that has a website and on this website its users can buy products.